Types of Negligence

 Comparative negligence or comparative fault is one of the more common types of negligence.
 This is when the person pursuing the case, also known as the plaintiff, is partially responsible for the damages.

-Say a driver slams on their brakes out of nowhere and the car behind them crashes into their tail end.
+Unlike the causes of most rear-end accidents in Illinois, say a driver slams on their brakes out of nowhere, and the car behind them crashes into their tail end.
 In this rear ended collision, the accident is the front driver’s fault because they slammed on their brakes too suddenly.
 However, the car behind was later found to be following too closely.
 This is an example of comparative negligence.
 Illinois law presumes that the driver who rear-ended the other vehicle is at fault.
-However, this presumption can be rebutted by the rear-ending driver in cases where the other driver caused a driving hazard that could not be avoided.
+However, this presumption can be rebutted by the rear-ending driver in cases where the other driver caused a driving hazard that could not be avoided and will cause the rear-ended collision settlement in Illinois to be less.

 In comparative negligence states, the amount awarded to the plaintiff in a personal injury case reduces by their own percentage of fault.
 If the jury determines that the plaintiff (driver following too closely) was 30% at fault for the accident, they will take away that percentage.
 So if the damages totaled $10,000, the plaintiff would only receive $7,000 of that.